 The student survey portion of the EDSCLS has been designed to be completed in a single 50- to 60-minute class period.
-This includes the time needed for the Survey Proctor to read the script to students (See Adix D) and the students to log in and complete the survey.
+This includes the time needed for the Survey Proctor to read the script to students (see Appendix D), to log in, and complete the survey.
 The survey administration procedures are designed so that Survey Administrators and School Survey Coordinators can follow typical computer lab/media center reservation procedures at their respective schools.